danevandyck/danevandyck/resume.md

 replication of protected devices and extending to file and folder recovery, restore point export and business continuity.
 The Storage and Recovery Cloud is the core of that service, exposing secure ReSTful interfaces to replication clients, end users and the UI.
+I have either contributed to or led the development teams responsible for building it.
 Core concepts are filesystems, virtualization, networking, deduplicated storage and web services.

 _leadership_

-- technical guidance of a team of five developers with mixed experience
+- technical guidance of a distributed team of five developers (plus 1 QA and 1 SRE) with mixed experience
 - technical oversight of Axcient's Storage and Recovery Cloud
 - thorough and continual code reviews
 - daily backlog refinement and prioritization
 - organization of weekly bug scrubs with support and QA
 - creation, maintenance and socialization of a multi-quarter roadmap with product and engineering leadership
-- weekly milestone meetings with product and engineering leadership
 - "automate everything" approach to regression testing supporting regular and frequent minor releases
 - "document everything" approach to development supporting rapid onboarding